pac4j/play-pac4j/README.md

 ### Define the configuration (`Config` + `Clients` + `XXXClient` + `Authorizer`s)

 Each authentication mechanism (Facebook, Twitter, a CAS server...) is defined by a client (implementing the `org.pac4j.core.client.Client` interface).
 All clients must be gathered in a `org.pac4j.core.client.Clients` class.
-All `Clients` must be defined in a `org.pac4j.core.config.Config` object which is itself bound for injection in a `SecurityModule` (or whatever the name you call it).
+All `Clients` must be defined in a `org.pac4j.core.config.Config` object as well as the authorizers which will be used by the application.
+The `Config` is bound for injection in a `SecurityModule` (or whatever the name you call it).

 #### In Java: